Krazete/sgm/README.md

 * v6 (Catalysts and Collaboration): Processing files have been moved to ~~Krazete/sgmminer~~ Krazete/sgmprocessor.
 The CONTRIBUTING.md document has been added detailing how to manually update gallery data files.
 A rudimentary Catalyst Gallery has been added.

 * v7 (Repair and Prestige): I neglected the website for over a year because my processing scripts kept failing more and more with each new game update: bugged ability data, missing fighter data, no access to move data, broken ratings page, etc. I finally fixed Krazete/sgmprocessor in January 2023 by switching from UABE to UnityPy.
 This new library helped facilitate the complete repair of the website as well implementation of the new Prestige Ability feature.
 (I also deleted CONTRIBUTING.md because nobody helps anyway.
-And I never got around to fixing the Catalyst Gallery.)
+And I never got around to finishing the Catalyst Gallery.)

 ## Issues